anaboyero/anaboyero/README.md

 <h1 align="center">Hello! 🌠</h1>
-<h3 align="center">Lover of Python and Java.
-My current focus includes backend, cloud computing on GCP, AI and microservices.</h3>
+<h3 align="center">I love backend and data analysis, Python and Java.
+My current focus is in cloud computing (GCP) and AI.</h3>

 - 📫 How to reach me **anaboyero@gmail.com**